After you read this fact sheet, please call the Hotline (877-447-4487) to talk over your options with a counselor.

 Up until that final point of the second swear in and signing of the last page of the contract, people have been able to get out of the DEP by simply refusing to go.
 Once a person has sworn in the second time as part of shipping out they may still be able to get out of the military, but it will involve much more time and energy.
 People who believe they are in this status can contact a GI Rights Counselor at 877 447 4487 to determine what options they have.

 Reserves And National Guard Are Different, But Usually Not That Different

-Often people who join the Reserves or National Guard are not put in the DEP and are eligible to attend paid drills with the unit they joined.
-Recruiters in these components sometimes try to use this difference to confuse people signed up for the reserves into thinking it is much harder for them to get out than it is for people in the DEP.
+Often people who join the Reserves or National Guard are not put in the DEP.
+These people are eligible to attend paid drills usually in the Recruit Sustainment Program (RSP).
+Recruiters in these components sometimes try to use this difference to confuse people into thinking it is much harder for them to get out than it is for people in the DEP.
 Similar to the DEP, members of the reserve are also separated when they do not report to ship out for basic training.
-This is typically true for members of the National Guard as well, however because National Guard members are also subject to state jurisdiction, they could face penalties at the state level.
-While most states simply release people who don't report, there are a few states that have punished people for not reporting to basic.
-Anyone in this category can call a GI Rights counselor to discuss their situation 877-447-4487.
+This is typically true for members of the National Guard as well, however because National Guard members are also subject to state jurisdiction, they can face penalties at the state level.
+While most states simply release people who don't report, there are a few states that have punished some people for not reporting to basic or for missing drill.
+Anyone who has signed up for reserves or National Guard and not yet gone to boot camp can call a GI Rights counselor to discuss their situation and issues in their state: 877-447-4487.

 What are the consequences if I do not go to MEPS on my ship date?